airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

     }
     ```
     Note that in each item in the `oneOf` array, the `option_title` string field exists with a `constant` value unique to that item.
 This helps the UI and the connector distinguish between the option that was chosen by the user.
-4. There can be no nested `oneOf` properties.